vitorccs/arduino-head-mouse/README.md

 ## Description
 ![Image](https://github.com/user-attachments/assets/e63b57fd-b76c-400c-9920-b03a0221d645)

-The mouse cursor is controlled by head movement while any sound detected in the microphone makes the left mouse click.
++ The mouse cursor is controlled by head movement while any sound detected in the microphone makes the left mouse click.
-+ There is a potentiometer to adjust the microphone sensibility per your environment noise level.
++ The potentiometer adjust the microphone sensibility per your environment noise level
-+ There is a button to perform a left click
++ The left button performs a left click (useful for assisting somebody)
-+ Another button to reset the mouse cursor to center position
++ The rght button resets the board (useful for fixing your head position)

 ## Mounting pictures
 Prototype board